vercel/async-sema/readme.md

 - `initFn` Function that is used to initialize the tokens used to manage the semaphore.
 The default is `() => '1'`.
-- `pauseFn` An optional fuction that is called to opportunistically request pausing the the incoming stream of data, instead of piling up waiting promises and possibly running out of memory.
+- `pauseFn` An optional fuction that is called to opportunistically request pausing the incoming stream of data, instead of piling up waiting promises and possibly running out of memory.
   See [examples/pausing.js](./examples/pausing.js).
 - `resumeFn` An optional function that is called when there is room again